In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 | Business Info Risk Check | Are there serious legal violations, dishonest被执行人 records? | 0=High risk, 5=Minor anomalies, 10=No risk | Critical=1.5 | 0=High risk, 5=Minor anomalies, 10=No risk | Search Engine/API/MCP/Crawler |

-$$ Comprehensive Score = \frac{\sum_{Dimension} \sum_{Metric} (Actual Score \times Metric Weight \times Dimension Weight)}{\sum_{Dimension} \sum_{Metric} (Full Score 10 \times Metric Weight \times Dimension Weight)} \times 100% $$
+$$ Comprehensive Score = \frac{[\sum_{Dimension} \sum_{Metric} (Actual Score \times Metric Weight \times Dimension Weight)]}{[\sum_{Dimension} \sum_{Metric} (Full Score 10 \times Metric Weight \times Dimension Weight)]} \times 100% $$

-Person-Job Matching Evaluation Table (Including Scoring Standards)
+Person-Job Matching Evaluation Table (Including Scoring Criteria)

 Each metric is scored 0–10, combined with necessity weighting, to finally calculate the person-job match percentage.

-| Dimension | Metric | Evaluation Method | Scoring Standard (0–10) | Score (0-10) | Necessity Weighting | Label (Based on raw score, before weighting) | Data Source |
+| Dimension | Metric | Evaluation Method | Scoring Criteria (0–10) | Score (0-10) | Necessity Weighting | Label (Based on raw score, before weighting) | Data Acquisition Method |

 |---|---|---|---|---|---|---|---|

-| Hard Skill Match | JD Tech/Tools vs. CV Skills | Keyword-by-keyword comparison (SQL, A/B testing, ASR, Electron, etc.) | 0 = No relevant skills, 5 = Partial skill match/has alternatives, 10 = Fully covers | Critical = 1.5 | 0 = No relevant skills, 5 = Partial skill match/has alternatives, 10 = Fully covers | ||
+| Hard Skill Match | JD Tech/Tools vs CV Skills | Keyword-by-keyword comparison (SQL, A/B testing, ASR, Electron, etc.) | 0 = No relevant skills, 5 = Partial skill match/has alternatives, 10 = Fully covers | Critical = 1.5 | 0 = No relevant skills, 5 = Partial skill match/has alternatives, 10 = Fully covers | ||

-| Experience Fit | JD Industry/Years vs. CV Experience | Compare industry and years of experience | 0 = Completely unrelated, 5 = Transferable experience, 10 = Industry/years fully match | Important = 1.2 | 0 = Completely unrelated, 5 = Transferable experience, 10 = Industry/years fully match | ||
+| Experience Fit | JD Industry/Years vs CV Experience | Compare industry and years of experience | 0 = Completely unrelated, 5 = Transferable experience, 10 = Industry/years fully match | Important = 1.2 | 0 = Completely unrelated, 5 = Transferable experience, 10 = Industry/years fully match | ||

-| Project Achievement Alignment | JD Business Goals vs. CV Achievements | Compare KPIs or achievements | 0 = No relevant achievements, 5 = Has similar cases, 10 = Achievements directly align with JD goals | Important = 1.2 | 0 = No relevant achievements, 5 = Has similar cases, 10 = Achievements directly align with JD goals | ||
+| Project Achievement Alignment | JD Business Goals vs CV Achievements | Compare KPIs or achievements | 0 = No relevant achievements, 5 = Has similar cases, 10 = Achievements directly align with JD goals | Important = 1.2 | 0 = No relevant achievements, 5 = Has similar cases, 10 = Achievements directly align with JD goals | ||

-| Responsibility Focus Match | JD Core Responsibilities vs. CV Core Experience | Compare responsibility areas | 0 = Completely mismatched, 5 = Partially relevant, 10 = Highly aligned | Important = 1.2 | 0 = Completely mismatched, 5 = Partially relevant, 10 = Highly aligned | ||
+| Responsibility Focus Match | JD Core Responsibilities vs CV Core Experience | Compare responsibility areas | 0 = Completely mismatched, 5 = Partially relevant, 10 = Highly aligned | Important = 1.2 | 0 = Completely mismatched, 5 = Partially relevant, 10 = Highly aligned | ||

-| Soft Skill Fit | JD-required Communication/Collaboration/Learning Ability vs. CV Reflection | Review resume/experience descriptions | 0 = Not reflected, 5 = Generally reflected, 10 = Clearly and prominently reflected | General = 1.0 | 0 = Not reflected, 5 = Generally reflected, 10 = Clearly and prominently reflected | ||
+| Soft Skill Fit | JD required communication/collaboration/learning ability vs CV reflection | Look at resume/experience descriptions | 0 = Not reflected, 5 = Generally reflected, 10 = Clearly and prominently reflected | General = 1.0 | 0 = Not reflected, 5 = Generally reflected, 10 = Clearly and prominently reflected | ||

-| Career Development Fit | Position Career Path vs. CV Long-term Goals | Compare development direction | 0 = Completely mismatched, 5 = Partially aligned, 10 = Long-term highly aligned | General = 1.0 | 0 = Completely mismatched, 5 = Partially aligned, 10 = Long-term highly aligned | ||
+| Career Development Fit | Position promotion path vs CV long-term goals | Compare development direction | 0 = Completely mismatched, 5 = Partially aligned, 10 = Long-term highly aligned | General = 1.0 | 0 = Completely mismatched, 5 = Partially aligned, 10 = Long-term highly aligned | ||

 | Transfer Potential (Encouragement Dimension) | Has cross-industry experience/quick learning cases? | Find adaptation/transition cases from CV | 0 = No relevant experience, 5 = Has some cases, 10 = Has clear cross-industry success cases | Important = 1.2 | 0 = No relevant experience, 5 = Has some cases, 10 = Has clear cross-industry success cases |